Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Rebound effect possible upon discontinuation

-- Not suitable for all parts of the body
+- Not suitable for all body areas

 Alternative active ingredients are gaining importance.
 Users report positive experiences with these innovative approaches:

-Coal tar
+Coal Tar

 Capsaicin

-Probiotics in skin care
+Probiotics in Skincare

 - Lactobacillus extracts: Strengthen the antimicrobial skin barrier